Whenever I visit an art gallery, I like to play a game that I call Canaletto hunting

 (09/01/2022)

 My first recorded encounter with Canaletto's work took place on the 9th of January 2022 in the Scottish National Gallery.
 Here we see two views taken at 180 degrees (pi radians) from the same spot.
-Dominating the left painting is Palazzo Ducale, originally built in 1340 it was the former residence of the Venitian Doge (much wow).
-Sat in front of the palace is the Lion of Venice, the original ancient statue that became the main symbol of the city (indeed, this is the same winged lion you may find on the flag of Venice).
+Dominating the left painting is Palazzo Ducale, originally built in 1340 it was the former residence of the Venitian Doge.
+Sat in front of the palace is the Lion of Venice, the original ancient statue that became the main symbol of the city (this is the same winged lion you may find on the flag of Venice).
 On the right-hand, sat modestly in the background, is the Santa Maria della Salute, an astonishing Roman Catholic Church, completed in 1687.
 We can compare the first painting of Palazo Ducale to a view from (almost) the exact same spot when I visited Venice 6th April 2022.
 As hinted at within the introduction, nothing much has changed.

 Pinacoteca di Brera - Milan